School Committee - October 11, 2023

 May your classrooms and libraries be filled with books that present positive representations of your lives and the lives of your classmates and the beautiful diversity of America.

 May your teachers and adults see you for all that you are and all that you can be.
+May you have good and loving friends who hold you up and who you can equally support.

 Let us stand together and support one another.